The FOPH can issue exceptional licences for the cultivation, import, manufacture or placing on the market of banned narcotics.

 This is a special case of scientific research as per Article 8, paragraph 5 NarcA, which will therefore be explained separately.

-The import or export of prohibited narcotics always requires an exceptional licence from the FOPH (Art.
+The import of prohibited narcotics always requires an exceptional licence from the FOPH (Art.
 8 para 5 NarcA).
-On the basis of a corresponding exceptional licence, Swissmedic can issue the additionally required import or export licence for these substances (cf. Art.
-5 NarcA in conjunction with Art.
-24 para 1 c NarcCO).
+On the basis of a corresponding exceptional licence, Swissmedic can issue the additionally required import licence for these substances (cf. Art.
+5 NarcA).

 It is important to note that trade in banned narcotics for general, limited medical use abroad does not correspond to any of the exceptional purposes under Article 8 para 5 NarcA and therefore cannot be authorised (cf. Limited medical use of banned narcotics).

 If a banned narcotic is imported as an active ingredient of a medicinal product authorised by Swissmedic, this does not require an exceptional licence from the FOPH.
 In this case, an import authorisation issued by Swissmedic will suffice (cf. Article 8, paragraph 7 in conjunction with Article 4 NarcA).

 Additional requirements apply for the import of narcotics containing an effective concentration of cannabinoids for pilot trials with cannabis, as per Article 8a NarcA.